 Dispute resolution clauses are beneficial for various reasons.
 They give the parties to the contract more flexibility and control in determining how they wish to resolve their dispute.
 Including a requirement of alternative dispute resolution (such as mediation) before the commencement of any formal court proceedings can save you considerable time and expense, allowing you to concentrate your efforts back on your business.

 Dispute resolution clauses should be drafted specifically to your needs, and you should consider them carefully.
 If not drafted with skill and due diligence, they can be purposeless.
-If you are considering adding a dispute resolution clause to your contract, or you simply require one to be reviewed, let our disputes team know on 1300 544 755 or fill out the form on this page.
+If you are considering adding a dispute resolution clause to your contract, or you simply require one to be reviewed, let LegalVision’s disputes resolution team know on 1300 544 755 or fill out the form on this page.